minhyekimlee/Interpretable-Machine-Learning/README.md

 ## Metrics

 * Model performance measures
-  * In our project, we choose AUC as the Metrics of the model: in machine learining, AUC is one of the most important evaluation metrics for checking the model’s performance.
+  * In our project, we choose AUC as the evaluation metric of the model: in machine learining, AUC is one of the most important evaluation metrics for checking the model’s performance.
 * Decision thresholds
   * Typically, an excellent model has AUC near to the 1 and a poor model has an AUC near 0, if a model's AUC is 0.5, it means the model has no class separation capacity.
-In our project, we didn't set Decision thresholds of the AUC, but we select our best model(EBM), with the highest AUC which is **0.82472**(pre-remediation), **0.7804**(remediation).
+In our project, we didn't set decision thresholds of the AUC, but we select our best model (EBM), with the highest AUC which is **0.82472**(pre-remediation), **0.7804**(remediation).
 * Variation approaches
-  * our EBM model Grid search run 100 iterations
+  * Our EBM model Grid search runs through 100 iterations
-  * we split our data by 70/30% training/validation
+  * We split our data by 70/30% training/validation
+  *
 ## Evaluation Data
 ### Details on the dataset(s) used for the quantitative analyses in the card.
 * Datasets